Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 Transit and Private VIF IPv6 peerings — Whereas in IPv4 you are free to choose your own addressing for the logical point-to-point, in IPv6, AWS automatically allocates a
 125 CIDR for each VIF, and it’s not possible to specify custom IPv6 addresses.

+Advertising IPv6 prefixes from AWS

+When associating a Direct Connect Gateway directly with a VGW you can specify “Allowed Prefixes .

+Think of this like a traditional “prefix-list” filter, controlling the prefixes advertised to your customer gateway.
+With IPv4, specifying no filter equates to 0.0.0.0/0 — no filtering.

+With IPv6, not specifying a value here results in all advertisements being implicitly blocked.